polyneme/dagster-ads/README.md

 ### Adding new Python dependencies

-You can specify new Python dependencies in `setup.py`.
+You can specify new Python dependencies in `requirements.in` and `requirements.dev.in`.

+Then `make update`.

 ### Unit testing